kevna/my-configs/README.md

 user(virtualTerminal:backgroundProcessCount)@hostname[battery]:directory ∓<br />
 |-errorCode-historyNumber--

+The battery information is gathered using the external script .batstring.
+The ∓ flag (git logo) appears when the present working directory is a git repo, and the error code is replaced with a green tick if 0 (clean exit).

+A wealth of information on configuring and colouring bash prompts can be found on the [ArchWiki] [2]

+### .batstring
+~/.batstring is a simple script only used by my bash prompt.
+It uses acpi to capture the battery state as a percentage remaining charge.
-Where the battery value is colour coded:
+For quick reading the battery value is colour coded:
 * bold white - full
 * plain cyan - discharging
 * plain red  - low (< 1/4)
 * flash red  - danger (< 10%)
 * bold cyan  - charging
 (bold white is also used to catch other battery states that may occur)

-The ∓ flag (git logo) appears when the present working directory is a git repo, and the error code is replaced with a green tick if 0 (clean exit).

-A wealth of information on configuring and colouring bash prompts can be found on the [ArchWiki] [2]

-### .batstring

 [1]: https://wiki.archlinux.org/index.php/Rxvt-unicode#Improved_Kuake-like_Behavior_in_Openbox
 [2]: https://wiki.archlinux.org/index.php/Color_Bash_Prompt